-The body tends to be more “other” for women than for men, even as women have a more intimate relationship with it.
+This passage highlights the importance of the body, and of biology, to our behavior and self-conceptions.
+What it suggests, for instance, is that the body tends to be more “other” for women than for men, even as women have a more intimate relationship with it.
 It asserts itself against their will, it has its own cycles and rhythms, it bleeds and leaks and swells and gets pregnant and determines moods.
-These facts, combined with women’s relative physical weakness and smallness, cause them to feel, at least implicitly, more “passive” and weak than males as such (which is what makes it possible for them to desire the feeling of being “protected” by their man).
-Firmness, leanness, muscular tautness, as in young men—but also in some women, for example female athletes or bodybuilders—is experienced as signifying things like fighting against enemies, being active and confident, dominating, being mobile and strong; softness, physical weakness, pregnant immobility, do not foster a dominating self-confidence relative to the opposite sex.
+These facts, combined with women’s relative physical weakness and smallness, evidently cause them to feel, at least implicitly, more “passive” and weak than males as such (which is what makes it possible for them to desire the feeling of being “protected” by their man).* Firmness, leanness, muscular tautness, as in young men—but also in some women, for example female athletes or bodybuilders—is experienced as signifying things like fighting against opponents, being active and confident, dominating, being mobile and strong; softness, physical weakness, pregnant immobility, do not foster a dominating self-confidence relative to the opposite sex.

 A second obvious answer to the question I posed above is the ubiquity of the “male gaze.”
 It seems to be a biological fact that male sexual arousal operates largely by virtue of the look, the look at a beautiful woman, a naked woman, a scantily clad woman.
 Women tend to be aroused by touch, emotional intimacy, male assertiveness and strength; men are aroused, in large part, by sex-objecthood in the woman.
 So there are strong tendencies for the male gaze, and hence for some degree of objectification of women, to be an ever-present element in most or all societies.
-This will, first of all, tend to make women relatively self-conscious.
-And it will not typically be a healthy, prideful self-consciousness—although it sometimes will—because “the look” is dehumanizing.
+This will, first of all, tend to make women relatively self-conscious, conscious of their appearances.
+And it will not always be a healthy, prideful self-consciousness, because “the look” often dehumanizes.
 The look that says “you’re a sex-object” ignores the subjectivity, the spontaneous and active selfhood, of women in favor of their body.
-The objectified woman senses that her personhood is being devalued.
+The objectified woman—at least if she’s overtly, “obnoxiously” objectified—senses, on some level, that her personhood is being devalued.
 When this happens to her as often as it does in modern society, which is saturated with female objectification, she may internalize the devaluation.
 She will see herself as the other sees her, as not much more than a sex-object.
-She’ll lose some of her self-respect; she’ll think she is what she is for the other, an object, not a subject (an active, dignified self).
-She is a thing, something to be looked at, not something that does the looking.
+She may lose some of her self-respect; she’ll think she is what she is for the other, an object, not a subject (an active, dignified self).
+She is a thing, so to speak, something to be looked at, not something that does the looking.
 The fact that the other affirms her insofar as she plays the role of sex-object well will give her an added impetus to play this role, because she desires recognition.

 From Simone de Beauvoir.— “The advantage man enjoys....is that his vocation as a human being in no way runs counter to his destiny as a male.
 Through the identification of phallus and transcendence, it turns out that his social and spiritual successes endow him with a virile presence.
 He is not divided.
 Whereas it is required of woman that in order to realize her femininity she must make herself object and prey, which is to say that she must renounce her claims as a sovereign subject.”
 Well said, and true.* To be a fully realized human being means to be active, to be free, to express and “create” oneself, to actively seek recognition by impressing oneself on the world and others.
 But this is also, in a slightly different way, what it means to be masculine, due to biological tendencies in the sexes.
 (The sexes naturally define themselves in relation to each other, and because of biological facts—relating to average height, physical strength, size, etc.—about men and women, men, as such, end up being defined as more active and dominating than women as such.)
 Many men, of course, don’t achieve the ideal, but to that extent they’re not considered archetypically masculine.
 If women, however, fail to be active and self-creating and independent, that doesn’t count as a failure in their capacity as women but only, in a sense, as humans (and as selves, which have to be “self-certain,” “confirmed,” etc. in order to be fully realized).
 So, yes, full humanity, in the sense of “self-sovereignty,” and full femininity are in tension.